MetaMask is a popular Ethereum wallet and browser extension. It allows you to send and receiving ETH, store NFTs, use dApps, and Swaps tokens.

 Transaction Fees and Gas

 Anytime you make a transaction on the blockchain, there is a fee associated with it.
-This fee is calculated in Ethereum and incentivizes miners to validate your transaction.
+This fee is calculated in Ethereum and it incentivizes miners to validate your transaction.
 When there’s a lot of traffic on the blockchain, the cost of gas will increase.
 At peak times, gas might cost more than your entire transaction.
 Unless you’re willing to spend a lot of money on gas, it might be best to wait until the gas price drops.

-If your transaction is moving slowly, the gas fee might be too low.
 Go to your wallet and click on the token in which you are transacting.
 You will see a list of all your transactions, including the ones that are currently in progress.
-You can click to Speed Up, which adds more gas to your transaction.
-You can also cancel a transaction, which requires a gas fee as well.
+You can click to Speed Up, which adds more Gas to your transaction.

 When you open a new tab on your app, you can explore the different options and apps.
-Here’s a quick overview and definition of some of DApps, tokens and services:

 - Decentralized Finance (DeFi): This is a blockchain version of banking, with many apps allowing you to conduct direct peer-to-peer transactions, earn interest and even get microloans.